Generalized Foguel-Hankel Operators: Introduction

 We therefore see that in this case all the conditions discussed above collapse to a single one.
 Furthermore, an interesting feature of this theorem is that the behaviour of the operator depends only on the modulus of the function $\varphi $ on the segment $(0,1) $.

 The paper is organized as follows.
-In the next section (Section \ref{sec:preliminaries}) we recall some basic results and definitions.
-The tools that we are going to use are largely standard, except maybe the embedding theorems of Luecking for derivatives of Hardy functions.
-In Section \ref{sec:proofs} we give the proofs of the Theorems \ref{thm:FH_Kreiss} and \ref{thm:FHPb}, while in Section \ref{sec:Hilbert} we discuss further the case that the Hankel matrix is the Hilbert operator and we prove Theorem \ref{thm:Hilbert}.
+In Section \ref{sec:preliminaries} we recall some basic results and definitions.
+The tools that we use are largely standard, except perhaps for Luecking's embedding theorems for derivatives of Hardy functions.
+In Section \ref{sec:proofs} we give the proofs of Theorems \ref{thm:FH_Kreiss} and \ref{thm:FHPb}, while in Section \ref{sec:Hilbert} we discuss further the case that the Hankel matrix is the Hilbert operator and we prove Theorem \ref{thm:Hilbert}.
 Finally, in Section \ref{sec:open_problems} we briefly discuss some problems that currently lie outside of our methods and appear to be of interest.